moneroguides/1x02-setting-up-your-own-node/script.md

 Now, let's run that by hitting enter.

-If we head back to our file explorer, we can see that this operation was successful.
-We now have a new directory and all of the files have been extracted inside it.
+If we use the `cd` command and navigate to the newly created directory, se can see the extracted folder using the `ls` command once more.

 ### WINDOWS - GUIDE